Information-Theoretic Foundations for Machine Learning: Meta-Learning

 Suppose that $\I(H_{T}^{(m)};\theta_{m}|\psi) < \H_{\epsilon,T}(\theta_{m}|\psi)$.
 Let $\tilde{\theta}_{m} = \tilde{D}_m \notin \tilde{\Theta}_{\epsilon,T}$ where $\tilde{D}_{m}$ is another history sampled in the same manner as $X^{(m)}_{0:T}$.

 where $(a)$ follows from the fact that conditioning reduces entropy and that $X^{(m)}_{t+1}\perp \tilde{D}_{m}|(\psi, X^{(m)}_1,\ldots,X^{(m)}_t )$ and $(b)$ follows from the fact that $\tilde{\theta}_m \notin \tilde{\Theta}_{\epsilon,T}$.
 Therefore, for all $\epsilon \geq 0$, $\I(X^{(m)}_{0:T};\theta_{m}|\psi) \geq \min\{ H_{\epsilon, M, T}(\theta_m), \epsilon T\}$.
-The lower bound follows as a result. \end{proof} Theorem \ref{th:meta_rd} establishes an intimate connection between the estimation error of meta learning and the aforementioned rate-distortion functions via upper and lower bounds.
-This result will allow us to streamline the analysis of learning under various meta-learning problems.
-In the subsequent sections, we will study two such instances.
-The first is a simple linear representation learning setting which is provided as exposition to acclimate the reader to the styles of analysis required for meta-learning.
-The second setting involves a mixture of transformers which resembles and provides insights about pre-training and in-context learning in LLMs.
+The lower bound follows as a result. \end{proof} Theorem \ref{th:meta_rd} establishes an intimate connection between the error of meta learning and the aforementioned rate-distortion functions via upper and lower bounds.
+This result will allow us to derive concrete error bounds for various meta-learning problems.
+In the subsequent sections, we will study two such problems.
+The first is a simple linear representation learning problem which is provided as exposition to acclimate the reader to the styles of analysis required for meta-learning.
+The second setting involves a mixture of transformers which resembles LLM pre-training.